 Safety of children

-It is crucial to carefully consider the distance children have to walk to get to and from the bus stop, and safety at these stops.
+It is crucial to carefully consider the distance children have to walk to and from the bus stop and safety at these stops.
 To do so, one must establish how many children are in a given area.
-A location for the best, as well as the safest bus stop for everyone involved needs to be located.
+A location for the best and the safest bus stop for everyone involved needs to be located.

 Where applicable, driving directions need to be assessed for safety, so children have the least exposure to dangerous situations.

 Best Use of Financial Resources

 Running a school transportation service is no cheap task.
 Margins for cost can range between $60 000 to $100 000 per bus, and a slight improvement or glitch in running them can cause a significant cost implication in either direction.
 Every slight increase made, therefore, can result in much-needed savings.

 The objective is to get busses running most productively while considering staff, fuel, and maintenance costs.
 Running with low ridership or too few occupied seats means there is a higher expense.
 When a school district operates this way, the vehicle will be overused.
 Too many passengers and the effect is an extra trip, at the expense of resources and time management.

 Then there is the issue of busses running on roundabout routes, which wastes fuel and time.
 The traveling distance of the bus with no passengers also needs to be restricted as much as possible.
 These issues are the same as city transit.
 They have also to create a schedule for a trip, determine fares, transfers, and build timetables.
 All these issues mean an increase in costs.
 Proper route planning is one of the ways to increase the use of financial resources.